InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Construction of

 \subsubsection{Hallucinatory Triplets Filtering with NLI}

 Another issue is that triples generated by KG or LLMs may either correspond to the original text or not.
-For instance, in Figure \ref{fig:construction}, the KG-generated triple (Steve Jobs, time of death, 2011) does not match the sentence, ``Timothy Cook (born November 1, 1960), is a business executive.
-He currently serves as the CEO of Apple.
-After Steve Jobs left the company, Cook was appointed as the CEO in 2011.'', and therefore should be removed.
+For example, in Figure \ref{fig:construction}, the KG-generated triple (Steve Jobs, time of death, 2011) does not match the sentence, as it does not confirm that ``Steve Jobs died in 2011'', and therefore should be removed.
 Following previous work ~\cite{DBLP:conf/emnlp/SainzLLBA21,vania-lee-and-andrea-pierleoni-2022-improving}, we apply a Natural Language Inference model \footnote{\href{https://huggingface.co/MoritzLaurer/mDeBERTa-v3-base-xnli-multilingual-nli-2mil7}{https://huggingface.co/MoritzLaurer/mDeBERTa-v3-base-xnli-multilingual-nli-2mil7}}, to filter out triples that are not entailed by the sentences.
 The specific steps are as follows: First, we utilize ChatGPT to generate 3 templates for each relation, for example, a template for ``date of death'' could be ``[X] died on [Y]''.
 Then, with each source sentence as the premise, we transform the triplet into 3 hypotheses with the templates and compute the entailment probability scores for the corresponding premise-hypothesis pairs.
 We select the highest score as the final entailment score for each triplet.
 We set a threshold of 0.5, and only triplets with scores above this threshold are retained.
 Through this filtering mechanism, we exclude approximately 15\% of triplets from the final annotated dataset, thereby enhancing the quality and reliability of the dataset.